 That's where the consulting firm Kurt Solomon employs about 75 to 100 people.
-The firm doesn't actually produce a product for export; it provides management advice and strategy — and their overseas clientele is growing.
+The firm doesn't actually produce a product for export; it provides management advice and strategy — and its overseas clientele is growing.

 "In the past five years, we've seen significant increases," Managing Director Madison Riley says.
-The company is very active in China, Singapore and Japan, but also does business in Canada, Mexico, the U.K., Germany and France.
+The company is very active in China, Singapore and Japan, but also does business in Canada, Mexico, the U.K., Germany and France."

 Of course, when you think exports, you probably don't think of consulting.
 As doing business globally becomes easier, the future of U.S. exports is just as invested in services as in the things Americans make, says the nation's top trade official, Ron Kirk.